 The more you hide it, the more it will come out bursting later on.

-It’s better learning how it affects you.
+It’s better to learn how it affects you.

 And then learn to channel its energy for sustained focus and creative energy.